Springer fibers and the Delta Conjecture at $t=0$: Irreducible components and a generalization of the Springer correspondence

-\begin{proof} It can be checked that there exists an admissible $w$ that is column equivalent to $S$ if and only if the conditions in the statement of the lemma hold.
+\begin{proof} It can be checked that there exists an admissible $w$ such that $S(w)$ is column equivalent to $S$ if and only if the conditions in the statement of the lemma hold.
+In the case $s=\ell(\la)$, the extra condition that the subdiagram of $[\lambda]$ consisting of the cells of $S$ labeled by $1,\dots, i_S-1$ contains the entire last row of $[\lambda]$ corresponds to the fact that if $w$ is admissible, then the smallest label $i$ not in $S(w)$ must be greater than the smallest entry in the first column of $S(w)$, which means that the last row of the unique element of $\mathcal{P}(n,\la)$ column equivalent to $S(w)$ must be filled with entries smaller than the label $i$.
 Therefore, by Lemma~\ref{lem:IrredSubspaceUnion}, these are exactly the conditions for when $Y_T^S$ is nonempty. \end{proof}

 \begin{lemma} Let $S\in \mathcal{P}(n,\la)$.
 When $Y_T^S$ is nonempty, it is smooth and connected of dimension $n(\la) + (n-k)(s-1)$. \end{lemma}

 \begin{proof} Let $S\in \mathcal{P}(n,\la)$ be an element satisfying the conditions in the statement of Lemma~\ref{lem:IrreducibleNonempty}.
 Let $\hat{S}$ be the result of subtracting $1$ from each entry of $S^{[n]}$.
 Specifically, if $S$ contains the label $1$, and $(i,j)$ is the cell of $[\la]$ containing it, then $\hat{S}\in \mathcal{P}(n-1,\la^{(i)})$ is the result of deleting the cell $(i,j)$ of $S$ and then subtracting $1$ from each entry.
 Otherwise, let $(i,j) = (s,n-k)$, and $\hat{S}\in \mathcal{P}(n-1,\la)$ is the result of subtracting $1$ from each entry of $S$.
 It can be checked that $\hat{S}$ satisfies the conditions in the statement of Lemma~\ref{lem:IrreducibleNonempty} with respect to $T^{(i)}$, so $Y_{T^{(i)}}^{\hat{S}}$ is nonempty.